 - What Content Management System (CMS) they recommend and why.
 Them being familiar with a particular CMS solution can’t be a sufficient reason for buy-in.

-- How would they approach multi language challenges, infrastructure sizing, security and safety, etc.
+- How they would approach multi-language challenges, infrastructure sizing, security, and safety.

 - Estimated timeline and costs

-A content management platform is the heart of your future solution.
+A content management platform is the heart of your forthcoming solution.
 As mentioned above, there are many quality solutions on the market.
-Which one is the best for you depends on your specific requirements.
+Which one you should bank on depends on your specific requirements.

 Choose 1- 3 candidates and perform a fit-gap analysis.
-Considering your requirements ascertain what functions are covered out-of-the-box, which ones need additional adjustments and which ones require development from scratch.
+Considering your requirements, ascertain what functions are covered out-of-the-box, which ones need additional adjustments, and which ones require a development from scratch.

 - Multi-site management - your site can have babies.
 You may add a culinary portal or a separate camping website to highlight your best offering.
 Is the CMS headless, centrally organized, or will you have to produce a stand-alone website for each initiative?
 Is the CMS capable of producing any number of sites under one central umbrella?